Last Updated on October 23, 2023 by Lawrence Berezin

 Larry’s reply: A costly offense ($115).
-Many visitors to our fair city assume that the “no-fly zone” for an NYC fire hydrant is the same as Provost Utah or San Francisco California.
+Many visitors to our fair City assume that the “no-fly zone” for an NYC fire hydrant is the same as Provost, Utah, or San Francisco, California.
 Sadly, it’s not.
-In NYC, it’s 15 feet from all sides of a fire hydrant, unless you leave a person sitting behind the wheel of your passenger chariot, with the keys, ready to move on request to do so by a warrior or cop, between sunrise and sunset.
+In NYC, it’s 15 feet from all sides of a fire hydrant unless you leave a person sitting behind the wheel of your passenger chariot with the keys, ready to move on request by a warrior or cop, between sunrise and sunset.

 Check the basic rules of the curb before you get your motor running and head out on the roadways of NYC.

 No problem.
 Here’s a link to the lost and found on the Evil Empire’s website.
 Plug in your plate number, plate type, and state of registry, click, and you shall find your parking ticket.

 Once you find this nasty orange epistle, you may wish to check for omitted, misdescribed, or illegible required elements.
 If you find one or more, you win upon application.
 If none, investigate whether you have a winning substantive defense, such as stopping temporarily to drop off or pick up a passenger in a no-standing zone.
 If so, fight your parking ticket.
 Please be sure to support your defense with the proper proof to win a dismissal of your parking ticket.

 3. “Can you boot a car in someone’s private driveway?”

 Larry’s Reply: This is a super question.
 The answer lives: